▶️ New Bend Stevens Ranch Library designs, concepts revealed at public meeting

 The library is hoping to break ground next February and having the building open by winter 2025-26

-Currently, the Deschutes Public Library pays rent for its East Bend Library, which opened in 2011, located in the Forum shopping center right off Highway 20.
+Currently, the Deschutes Public Library pays rent for its East Bend Library, which opened in 2011.
+It’s located off Dean Swift Road and Highway 20.